erickolvera/erickolvera.github.io/publications.md

 ---

 **In preparation**

-- *The vorticity balance of the upper layer in the western Gulf of Mexico.*
-  **Erick R. Olvera-Prado**, Eric P. Chassignet, Steve L. Morey, Alexandra Bozec & Jorge Zavala-Hidalgo

 **Under Review**

 - *Contribution of the wind and Loop Current Eddies to the circulation in the southern Gulf of Mexico.*
   **Erick R. Olvera-Prado**, Rosario Romero-Centeno, Jorge Zavala-Hidalgo, Efrain Moreles-Vazquez & Angel Ruiz-Angulo.
-  *Under review in Ocean Dynamics (2022)*
+  *Under review in Ocean Dynamics (2023)*
    [Preprint](https://www.authorea.com/users/555486/articles/613100-contribution-of-the-wind-and-loop-current-eddies-to-the-circulation-in-the-southern-gulf-of-mexico){: .btn}

 - *Stratification variability in the Yucatan Channel and its relationship with the Loop Current System.*
   Susana Higuera-Parra, Efrain Moreles-Vazquez, **Erick R. Olvera-Prado** & Jorge Zavala-Hidalgo.
+  *Under review in Frontiers of Marine Science (2023)*

+- *Contribution of the wind and Loop Current Eddies to the circulation in the western Gulf of Mexico.*
+  **Erick R. Olvera-Prado**, Steve L. Morey &  Eric P. Chassignet.
-  *Under review in Frontiers of Marine Science (2022)*
+   *Under review in Frontiers of Marine Science (2023)*

 **Peer Reviewed**